When to visit

 The pre-Columbian Fremont people, who lived in this area approximately a thousand years ago, left evidence of their presence in petroglyphs and pictographs.
 Through these images and paintings, we can learn about their environment and culture.

-A variety of petroglyphs and pictographs can be seen at Swelter Shelter, a few miles from Quarry Visitor Center.
+A variety of petroglyphs and pictographs can be seen at Swelter Shelter, a few kilometres from Quarry Visitor Center.

 RAINBOW PARK AND ISLAND PARK